VShturma/WP/README.md

 # Overview
 This is a [Terraform](https://www.terraform.io/)-based template that provisions a WordPress application in AWS.
-The1.
-[Cloudformation template](https://github.com/aws-samples/aws-refarch-wordpress), as well as [AWS guide](https://d1.awsstatic.com/whitepapers/wordpress-best-practices-on-aws.pdf) were used as a reference.
+The  [Cloudformation template](https://github.com/aws-samples/aws-refarch-wordpress), as well as [AWS guide](https://d1.awsstatic.com/whitepapers/wordpress-best-practices-on-aws.pdf) were used as a reference.
 Furthermore, this implementation is utilizing [Terratest](https://github.com/gruntwork-io/terratest) to perform the integration tests.

 ## Installation